pawelleckii/Rhyming-Neural-Net/README.md

 # Rhyming-Neural-Net
 LSTM network created using Tensorflow and Keras frameworks.
-For provided word generates a rhyme with ~80% performance.
+For provided word, the net generates a rhyme with ~80% performance.